RohanAlexander/telling_stories/README.md

 Remove:

-- it is clear that
+- "it is clear that"
+- "easily"
+- "In particular, "

 Change: